Helmet of Gladiator

 Mask is hand-made of waxed leather of 3.5-4 mm thick.
 Relief is tooled on the leather.
 Colour of leather can be black or brown.
 This mask will be great addiiton for creating of full LARP-armour together with bracers, cuirass and spaulders.
 If you want any amendments to be made in this model, please contact us [email protected] ..

-This model of medieval helmet is based on the paintings from the book “Jami al-Tawarikh” (Eng.
+This model of medieval Asian helmet is based on the paintings from the book “Jami al-Tawarikh” (Eng.
 "Compendium of Chronicles") of Persian historian Rashid-al-Din Hamadani, who expounded history of the Mongols in this book.
 We made slight changes in the helmet design, so now it is completely compliant to SCA standards and HMB.
-Helmet has bar-grill visor, which is attached to the peak, and neck plate.
+Medieval head protection has bar-grill visor, which is attached to the peak, and neck plate for protection of the back part of the neck.
 Distance between the rods is about 2 cm (less than 1 inch).
 Two rondels on the both side provide with additional protection for temples.
+Mail aventail braids bar grill visor, so face is completely covered, though vision and breathing are still free.
 This made-to-measure Middle Ages helmet is completely handcrafted by our artisans.
-You can use this medieval knight helmet for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Base price includes following options: Cold-rolled steel 1.5 mm; Satin polishing; Black l..
+You can use this medieval nomad helmet for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Base price includes following options: Cold-rolled steel 1.5 mm; Satin polishing; Black l..

-Bacinet is a type of helmet common in medieval Europe.
-He came to replace the tophelms in the 14-15 century, and was very common in heavy infantry and cavalry.
+Bascinet (also bassinet, basinet, or bazineto) of 1380-1410 years, from Higgins Armoury Museum is a type of helmet common in medieval Europe.
+It replaced the topfhelms in the XIV-XV centuries, and was very common in heavy infantry and cavalry.
 In fact, the bascinet is the base on which you can put various visors.
-But paradoxically, the first models did not have visors at all, they were dressed under a big tophelm, in order to withstand very powerful blows.
+Bascinet Hounskull from the Higgins Armory Museum, USA But, paradoxically, the first models were not visored at all, they were dressed under a big tophelm, in order to withstand very powerful blows.
 Naturally, such a design was very cumbersome, and enjoyed limited popularity, in tournaments or in horse-drawn battles.
-For foot soldiers, the ideal option was a bacinet with a visor, providing reliable protection, with a moderate mass (about 7 kg.).
-Here is an option hundsgugel - "dog head", which was popular from the end of 14, to the middle of the 15th century.
+For foot soldiers, the ideal option was a bascinet (bacinet) with a visor, providing reliable protection, with a moderate mass (about 7 kg.).
+Here is an option hundsgugel - "dog head", which was popular from the end of XIV to the middle of the XV century.
 This practical and very reliable helmet, the conical shape of the visor guarantees excellent protection..